What Everyday Trauma Looks Like (Not Just “Big T” Trauma)

 Your nervous system learned how to protect you.
 Trauma therapy is about helping it learn that safety, choice, and support may be available now.

-How Trauma Therapy Helps with Everyday Trauma
+How Trauma Therapy in Atlanta Helps with Everyday Trauma

 Trauma therapy does not require reliving the past or labeling your experiences as “traumatic.”
 Instead, it focuses on: